 Our care services help improve the quality of life of differently-abled individuals by keeping them engaged in vocational and rehabilitation activities at centre.
 They are given opportunities to be make/package useful products whose sales boost their self-esteem.

-Bhushan Jagtap is 31yrs old mentally challenged man.
-Having attended a special school initially in Mumbai, he moved to a village UP, when his mother remarried.
-She died in the village and the father, very ill, brought him with reference from the old school.
+Case Study: Bhushan Jagtap, 31yrs old, is mentally challenged.
+As a child, he had attended a special school in Mumbai but moved to a village in UP when his mother remarried.
+She died in the village and the father, very ill, brought him to us, referred by the old school.
 Leaving him with us, the father passed away soon after.

-With continued counseling, love, care and training, he has come out of his shell and participates in all activities.
-90% independent, happy to work and eager to help others are a few of the traits we find in him.
-Efforts are on to see if he can work as a peon in a nearby missionary in Gorai, where he lives.
+With frequent counseling, love, care and training, he has come out of his shell and participates in all activities.
+He is now 90% independent in ADL, happy to work and eager to help others.
+We are trying to find him a peon's job a Gorai missionary.